-The following safety tips and a book titled "Sportfish, Cruisers, Yachts - Owner's Manual," included in your literature packet, provide additional information you should know before trailering your boat.
+The following safety tips and a book titled "Sportfish, Cruisers, Yachts - Owner's Manual," provide additional information you should know before trailering your boat.

 DO NOT use bow or stern eyes, cleats or any other hardware for the purpose of towing, being towed or lifting, they are not designed for that purpose.